A Guide to Investing in South Korea

 South Korea has a very attractive economy for international investors, given its rare combination of stability and rapid growth rates.
 But, there are also many risks that investors should consider before committing capital to the region, including geopolitical risks with its neighbor to the north and export-related risks that could hit during the downturn.

 Benefits of investing in South Korea include:

 - Rapidly Growing.
-South Korea's economy is expected to grow at a rate of 3.9% to 4.2% per year between 2011 and 2030, along with most Next Eleven countries.
+South Korea's economy is expected to grow at a rate of 3.9 percent to 4.2 percent per year between 2011 and 2030, along with most Next Eleven countries.